Zerg00s/Move-Lists/README.md

 - Sit back and watch your lists and libraries migrated.

 ## Limitations
+- The script is portable.
+There is no need to install any PowerShell modules.
 - Move-Lists script does not migrate data.
 Lists and libraries will be empty.
 - Mac OS or Linux is not supported.
 - Does not require local admin privileges.